Suspect arrested in Charlie Kirk killing, Tyler Robinson, confessed to his father, officials say

 The president, who ordered flags be flown at half-staff until Sunday evening, announced plans to honor Kirk with the Presidential Medal of Freedom, calling him "a giant of his generation, a champion of liberty, and an inspiration to millions and millions of people."
 He also released a video statement blaming the "radical left" for the killing.
 Politicians and figures on both sides of the aisle have condemned Kirk's killing.

 Kirk is survived by his wife Erika and their two young children.
-Kirk's body will be transported to Arizona, where his family lives, on Air Force Two, officials said Thursday afternoon.
+Vice President JD Vance accompanied Kirk's casket as it was transported Thursday aboard Air Force Two to Arizona, where the family lives.